First race

 1. Use a simple 3-run structure

+That is enough for most new runners.
 If you are currently comfortable with 20 to 30 minutes of easy running, you can build toward a 5K over the next several weeks without needing complex workouts.

 Distance